fuston05/users_api/README.md

 ## Endpoints

-- **(POST) users/auth/register**
+- **(POST) /auth/register**

-  > Adds a new user to the database.
+  > Adds a new user to the database after validation.
 Stores a hashed version of the password in DB using bcryptjs library. [bcryptJs](https://www.npmjs.com/package/bcrypt)

   - **Requires** the following in the request body:

     > {
-    > "userName": "name",
+    > "userName": "user name",
     > "password": "1234",
     > "email": "email",
     > "salary": int,